 In case you have used flour make sure you get rid of the excess and also do not let your fingerprints leave vacant room for the dough or batter to stick.
 Here’s how to do it the right way

-I got the right equipments
+I got the right equipment

 Having a top end oven isn’t a necessity.
-An average oven can work equally well, even a cooker can help you bake well but what really matters are your bakeware and equipments.
+An average oven can work equally well, even a cooker can help you bake well but what really matters are your bakeware and equipment.
 For mixing only a KitchenAid stand mixer is my recommendation.
 Its attachments and metallic or glass bowl etc. are exactly what’s needed.

-Apart from that you’ll also need thick, heat resistant metal pans, some parchment sheet, a separate whisk etc. Avoid cheap bakeware for best results.
+Apart from that, you’ll also need thick, heat resistant metal pans, some parchment sheet, a separate whisk etc. Avoid cheap bakeware for best results.

 I avoid substitutes unless a necessity

 Most people will tell you maple syrup etc. are perfect replacements for sugar but that’s not true.
-Yes it’s lovely but won’t have the same impact as powdered sugar would.
+Yes, it’s lovely but won’t have the same impact as powdered sugar would.
 Sugar reacts differently when heated.
 It adds better texture, moisture etc. and no avoiding sugar completely will not make it a healthy cake and in fact can lead to flatter and oddly shaped cakes.